 The STOP grant has made it possible for police departments to provide follow up investigations and implement innovative programs such as Rapid Response Teams with the aid of civilian advocates stationed in police departments and collaborations with battered women's programs.
 In addition, VAWA funds allow multiple agencies to coordinate their efforts to combat domestic violence and sexual assault through enforcement teams that actively pursue those individuals who are most likely to commit repeat offenses.

-- 2009 Domestic Violence (DV) Guidelines file size 2MB
+- 2017 Domestic Violence Law Enforcement Guidelines file size 3MB

-- Sexual Assault (SA) Guidelines file size 4MB
+- 2017 Adult Sexual Assault Appendices file size 7MB

-If you would like additional information regarding this grant, please contact Candice McKenna, Senior Program Manager, at 617.725.3305 or e-mail at firstname.lastname@example.org.
+If you would like additional information regarding this grant, please contact Aleigh Jerome, VAWA Administrator, at 617.725.3320 or e-mail at firstname.lastname@example.org.